EricZinda/Perplexity/docs/pxHowTo/pxHowToInStylePredications.md

     yield from in_style_predication(state, x_actor_binding, x_location_binding, check_item_in_item, all_item1_in_item2, all_item2_containing_item1)
 ~~~

+Note that the two new functions need to *yield all alternatives* and not just return `true` or `false`.

-As before, `in_style_predication()` does all the work to make sure that the two new functions are only passed single values even if the incoming values are combinatorial.
+And, as before, `in_style_predication()` does all the work to make sure that the two new functions are only passed single values even if the incoming values are combinatorial.